Buying real estate in Croatia?

 Sources: Croatia Week, Best Real Estate, Total Croatia News

-15) Rental demand in Split will surge as digital nomads flock to the city
+15) Rental property demand in Split will rise as the city gains popularity with digital nomads

 The demand for rental properties in Split is on the rise as the city gains popularity among digital nomads.